-No Future for an "Indispensable" Service

-The Challenges of Resource-Constrained Army Transformation, 1945-1950
+No Future for an "Indispensable Service": The Challenges of Resource-Constrained Army Transformation 1945-1950

-Maj.
-Spencer L. French, U.S. Army
+Major Connor F. Manley, U.S. Army

-'n November 1945, the Supreme Allied Commander in Europe, Gen. Dwight D. Eisenhower, noted that "in the conditions we had during the campaigns in Africa and Europe, the service [provided by the Army Tactical Information Services] was indispensable.
+In November 1945, the Supreme Commander of Allied Forces in Europe, General Dwight D.

+Eisenhower, noted, "in the conditions we had during the campaigns in Africa and Europe, the service [provided by the army tactical information services] was indispensable.
 For the present, we should plan for its continuation."
 Within a year of his statement, the U.S. Army had mothballed its information services.

 Instead of building on World War II lessons, from 1945 to 1950, changes in the Army's roles and missions, fiscal and personnel constraints, and the lack of institutional champions interrupted the Army's planned transformation of its information security and management missions.
 Upon the outbreak of the Korean War, the Army attempted to rapidly complete the transformation that had been halted, with uneven success.
-The Army's experience during this period underscores the challenge of following through on transformation efforts in the context of postconflict realities.
-Today, as the Army transforms many of its more technical functions and organizations in the aftermath of the Global War on Terrorism, it is experiencing a shortage of high-quality talent, competing mission sets, and fiscal constraints, much like it did from 1945 to 1950.
+The Army's experience during this period underscores the challenge of following through on transformation efforts in the context of post-conflict realities.
+Today, as the Army transforms many of its more technical functions and organizations in the aftermath of the Global War on Terror, it is experiencing a shortage of high-quality talent, competing mission sets, and fiscal constraints, much like it did from 1945 to 1950.
 Like the Army of the mid-40s, it is reorganizing missions, organizational constructs, and divisions of effort at echelon to meet both anticipated future and current requirements.
-Unfortunately, like its predecessor, the Army of today risks unintentionally creating new capability gaps if transformation is stalled or left uncompleted due to resource shortfalls.
-As the Army transforms, it must carefully consider the significant challenges inherent in resource-constrained transformation and the potential for failure.
+Unfortunately, like its predecessor - the Army of today risks unintentionally creating new capability gaps if transformation is stalled or left uncompleted due to resource shortfalls.
+As the Army transforms, it must carefully consider the significant challenges inherent in resourceconstrained transformation and the potential for failure.